VictoriaDhmn/OSMNetFusion/README.md

 **Note**: This approach is tailored to OSM data.
 The simplification should theoretically work for custom networks, but this has not been tested.
 **Note**: The degree of simplification can be customized in `configFile`.
 **NOTE**: Trajectory data can easily be map-matched to a mode-specific network using tools like [LeuvenMapMatching](https://github.com/wannesm/LeuvenMapMatching).
+**NOTE**: The network can easily be mapped back to the initial OSM network.

 ## Input data